zazamrykh/BigDataLab3/README.md

   --db-port=PORT         Database port (default: 5432)
   --vault-addr=ADDR      Vault address (default: http://vault:8200)
-  --env-file=FILE        Environment file to use --help                 Show this help message
+  --env-file=FILE        Environment file to use --clean                Remove existing volumes before starting (use with caution!)
+  --help                 Show this help message
 ```

+> **Note**: If you encounter issues with PostgreSQL authentication or "role does not exist" errors, try using the `--clean` flag to remove existing volumes and start fresh.
+This is especially useful when changing database credentials.

 ## API Endpoints